Surinam coloured cake

 The Surinam coloured cake, or phagwa cake, is a very cheerful cake with so much colour that it makes you spontaneously cheerful and especially when you taste this deliciousness.

-What you need to make surinam coloured cake:
+What you need to make your surinam coloured cake:

 - 500 g FunCakes Mix for Cupcakes